saanny/graphql-prisma-clean-architecture/README.md

 Process endpoint uses domain service endpoints as business actions to implement the workflow and perform a task.
 Process endpoint only knows about entity models.

 ### Running Tests
-* Create .env.development and .env.test files.
+* Create .env.development and .env.test files (You can see variables in .env.example).
 * Run migrate:postgres script.
 * Run test:dev for watching test or test script.